Major-General George R. Pearkes Building: History

-Possible relocation
+Relocation

-The MGen George R. Pearkes Building underwent extensive renovations from the mid-1990s as each floor was gutted to replace the hodge podge of outdated offices and furnishings dating to the building's opening in 1974.
+The Pearkes Building underwent extensive renovations from the mid-1990s as each floor was gutted to replace the hodge podge of outdated offices and furnishings dating to the building's opening in 1974.
 Modular office furnishings produced by CORCAN (constructed in Canadian prisons) were installed.

-By the mid-2000s it became apparent that the NDHQ complex at the MGen George R. Pearkes Building was overcrowded, forcing DND to spread some headquarters staff across the National Capital Region.
-Sizeable NDHQ offices have been established in the past, or are still currently located in, Place Export Canada, the Constitution Building, l'Esplanade Laurier, Louis St Laurent Building (Gatineau, QC) and the Berger Building, among others.
+By the mid-2000s it became apparent that the NDHQ complex at the Pearkes Building was overcrowded, forcing DND to spread some headquarters staff across the National Capital Region.
+Sizeable NDHQ offices have been established in the past, or are still currently located in, Place Export Canada, the Constitution Building, l'Esplanade Laurier, Louis St Laurent Building (Gatineau, Quebec) and the Berger Building, among others.

-Recent cutbacks among high-technology companies in the Ottawa region led DND to consider buying a surplus JDS Uniphase campus in suburban Barrhaven at the intersection of Merivale Road and Prince of Wales Drive, west of the Ottawa International Airport.
-JDS's former Barrhaven campus comprises two large buildings with extensive computer networking capacity, and is currently selling for a fraction of its construction cost.
-The location was perceived to be far more secure, being set back from public roads, and has ample parking and transit connections for the several thousand employees it was designed to support.
+Cutbacks among high-technology companies in the Ottawa region led DND to consider buying a surplus JDS Uniphase campus in suburban Barrhaven at the intersection of Merivale Road and Prince of Wales Drive, west of the Ottawa International Airport.
+JDS's former Barrhaven campus comprises two large buildings with extensive computer networking capacity, and was advertised for sale at a fraction of its construction cost.
+The location was perceived to be far more secure, being set back from public roads, with ample parking and transit connections for the several thousand employees it was designed to support.
 The Royal Canadian Mounted Police now occupy this property.

-In 2017, DND Canada debunked rumors that other federal government agencies will occupy the Pearkes building; it will still be used by DND staff.
+As of 2017, DND was in the process of relocating some of their personnel to the former Nortel R&D facility at Carling Campus.
+However, DND dismissed rumours that other federal government agencies would occupy the Pearkes building; it will still be used by DND staff.

-In January 2022, the Pearkes building is half empty despite plans to have all staff relocated to NDHQ Carling for renovations to start, which would require four years to complete.
+The reported relocation of additional DND personnel to NDHQ Carling was expected to be complete by 2028.
+By January 2022, the Pearkes building was half-empty, despite plans to have all staff relocated to NDHQ Carling for renovations to start, which would require four years to complete.
+In August 2023, a new operational headquarters facility is planned for construction at NDHQ Carling with contracts finalized by 2025, which would eventually allow for the eventual vacating of 101 Colonel By Drive by 2035.

-Carling Campus Relocation (Pentagon North)

-DND is in the process of relocating some of their personnel to the former Nortel R&D facility at Carling Campus in 2017.

-Design

-Attack vulnerability

-The threat of terrorist attacks in recent decades, particularly following the September 11, 2001 attacks, led to the permanent closure of an access road that runs beneath the connecting section of the two structures comprising the MGen George R. Pearkes Building.
-The interior mezzanine corridor connecting the north and south towers has been closed to all but pass holders since the 1990s.

-A dramatic architectural feature (and potential vulnerability), it was initially cordoned off using temporary concrete barriers.
-Work has now been completed permanently closing off the thoroughfare that formerly linked Nicholas Street to Colonel By Drive and the adjacent Rideau Canal by building permanent concrete barriers, metal fencing, and a gatehouse equipped with the capability to stop unauthorised vehicles from entering.